agchivite/TokenHelper/README.md

 # TokenHelper

-GUI to anticipate success and reliable tokens.
+GUI to anticipate reliable tokens.

 The main idea is to store your data from your journal token activity and suggest which token to bet on.

+- Like a "mega-app-note" to your bets.

 ## MongoDB